webdevlaw/open-source-privacy-standards/privacy-impact-assessment.md

 12. What controls do users have over the data collection and retention?

 ## Technical and security measures
-1. Is the data encrypted?
+1. Is the data either encrypted or hashed?
 2. Is the data anonymized or pseudonymized?
 3. Is the data backed up?
 4. What are the technical and security measures at the host location?